apostrophecms/apostrophe-documentation/docs/modules/apostrophe-doc-type-manager/index.md

 ## Methods
+### getEditPermissionName() *[api]*
+Returns the minimum permission name that should be checked for to determine if this user has some edit privileges for this doc type (not necessarily every instance of it), for example the ability to create one.
+Determines admin bar menu item visibility
+### getAdminPermissionName() *[api]*
+Returns the minimum permission name that should be checked for to determine if this user has full admin privileges for this doc type
 ### defineCursor() *[api]*
 Define the related type "cursor", so that all of our subclasses automatically have a cursor type too, and it is autoloaded from